davidfirst/bit-scope-client/README.md

 # bit-scope-client

-The bit scope client has only one function in its api. it gets an array of component ids and returns an array of component and dependencies objects.
+The bit scope client has only one function in its api. it gets an array of component ids and returns an array of responses with component and dependencies objects.

 ```js
 const bitScopeClient = require('bit-scope-client');